skateinmars/clochette/README.md

 ## Installation

-The project is built on top of Rails 4.
+The project is built on top of Rails 4 and uses a PostgreSQL database.

 ### Prerequisites